mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 ## Use case <a name="usecase"/>

-As a Salesforce admin, I want to have my users synchronized between two different Salesforce organizations
+As a Salesforce admin, I want to have my users synchronized between Salesforce and Database organizations

 ## Template overview <a name="templateoverview"/>

-Let's say we want to keep Salesforce instance *A* synchronized with Salesforce instance *B*.
+Let's say we want to keep Salesforce instance *A* synchronized with Database instance *B*.
 Then, the integration behavior can be summarized just with the following steps:

 1. Ask Salesforce *A*:
 > *Which changes have there been since the last time I got in touch with you?*

-2. For each of the updates fetched in the previous step (1.), ask Salesforce *B*:
+2. For each of the updates fetched in the previous step (1.), ask Database *B*:
 > *Does the update received from A should be applied?*

-3. If Salesforce answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) B with the belonging change
+3. If Database answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) B with the belonging change

 4. Repeat previous steps (1. to 3.) the other way around (using *B* as source instance and *A* as the target one)